AlexaCRM/alexacrm.github.io/integration-cds/views.md

 ### Enable data caching

-CDS Integration always caches the view definition.
+Dataverse Integration always caches the view definition.
 That includes the underlying FetchXML query and the list of columns.
 To further boost performance, you can enable caching for the records displayed in the view.

 To cache the data in the view, specify the cache duration in the `cache` parameter.
 ISO 8601 duration format is accepted as a valid duration value.

 *Note:* the plugin caches view data based on the resulting FetchXML on-demand.
 Two pages of the otherwise identical FetchXML query may be cached at different moments of time and get out of sync if data in the view is changed, e.g. records added or removed.
-Choose the cache duration value based on how frequently the data in CDS is updated.
+Choose the cache duration value based on how frequently the data in Dataverse Integration is updated.
 This behavior is subject to change in future versions.

 {% raw %}
 ```twig